auth0/docs/articles/architecture-scenarios/b2c.md

 ---
-title: Business to Consumer Identity and Access Management Scenarios
+title: Business to Consumer Identity and Access Management
 description: Explains the architecture scenario B2C IAM with an eCommerce or SAAS application.
 topics:
     - b2c